JAAKKQ/CryptoDiscordBot/README.md

 3. Run `npm install`
 4. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and grab your bot token
 5. Run the index.html: `node index.js`
-6. The wizard will then ask you if you want to set a new bot token
+6. The token wizard will then ask you if you want to set a new bot token
 7. Type `y` and hit <kbd>enter</kbd>
 8. Paste your token and hit <kbd>enter</kbd>
 9. Then paste your bot's id and hit <kbd>enter</kbd>
 10. The bot should start if there were no errors

 You should never write your bot's token or id directly to the `config.json` file, always use the wizard to change them!
+To start the token wizard just run `node index.js` and when asked "Set new token?" type `y` and hit <kbd>enter</kbd>.